CERNO test: Methodology

-Comparison with Other Methods
+Comparison with other methods

 Zyla et al. noted some advantages of CERNO, including that it showed the highest reproducibility of the methods they investigated, as well as good sensitivity, prioritization and low computational time.
 That study notes the non-parametric method is robust to ranking metrics, as well as sample and gene set size.

-CERNO is Related to Fisher's Method of Combining Tests
+Fisher's method

 The CERNO test is mathematically related to Fisher's method of combining p-values for independent statistical tests.
 Fisher's method is known for its favorable asymptotic properties, especially as measured by Bahadur efficiency, which describes the rate at which the observed significance of a test statistic converges to zero as the sample size increases.
 Tests with higher Bahadur efficiency exhibit rapid convergence.

 Littell and Folks (1971) demonstrated the asymptotic optimality of Fisher's method of combining tests, showing that for independent tests, the negative logarithm of the significance level (−2log(significance)) diverges to infinity at the fastest possible rate among combination tests.

 In contrast, the Kolmogorov–Smirnov test, which is the basis for several gene set analysis methods, was shown by Hwang (1982) to have much lower Bahadur efficiency compared to the chi-squared test.
 The Kolmogorov–Smirnov test is "always well worse" than the chi-squared test in this measure.
 This is relevant as the CERNO statistic S follows a chi-square distribution with 2k degrees of freedom.

 As the Kolmogorov–Smirnov test is the basis of many commonly used gene set enrichment analysis methods, CERNO—which reflects Fisher's combined test properties—may offer statistical power or efficiency advantages in this context.

-Software

-The CERNO method is easily implemented due to its simple mathematical form.
-CERNO has been implemented in the tmod R package.